-Layered to combat the December chill, Miles wears a fawn-colored wool coat with quasi-martial detailing like the shoulder straps (epaulettes) sewn against the roped sleeveheads with the pointed end buttoned toward each side of his neck.
+Layered to combat the December chill, Miles wears a fawn-colored wool coat known as a “British Warm”, detailed with quasi-martial elements like the shoulder straps (epaulettes) sewn against the roped sleeveheads with the pointed end buttoned toward each side of his neck.
 The six dark brown woven leather shank buttons comprising the double-breasted front are arranged in two neat columns of three buttons each.
 The wide peak lapels have slanted gorges that direct each peak toward the shoulders, with “swelled” welted edges that echo the detailing on the welted breast pocket and the dramatically rear-slanting flaps over each hip pocket.
 Each cuff has a single button, and the back is split with a long vent.

 Miles’ additional outerwear pieces are consistent with his brown tones, including the dark brown woolen scarf and his dark brown leather three-point gloves.

 Miles’ shades of brown at the outset of The Silent Partner are appropriate for the earthy tones associated with the ’70s, though they also reinforce the lonely clerk’s boredom by juxtaposing his tastefully subdued colors against the decor of this most festive time of year.